matthull/docmngr/README.md

 ## Requirements
 ### Use Cases
-- Get a folder along with its children
+- Get a folder along with its children *
-- Create a folder
+- Create a folder *
 - Delete a folder (only if empty)
-- Rename a folder
+- Rename a folder *
-- Create a document
+- Create a document *
+- Get a specific document *
-- Move a document to a different folder
+- Move a document to a different folder *
-- Create a topic
+- Create a topic *
 - Get a list of all topics
 - Add a document to a topic
 - Get all the documents for a topic

-#### Access list of Documents
-- Filter by Topic
-- With or without document content

-#### Access single Document

-# Testing
-This project uses pytest.
-To run tests: `poetry run pytest`

 ### Out of Scope
 #### Document history